vitarb/gzset/README.md

 key directly and operate on its data; no global map or flush handler is needed.
 Valkey handles key eviction and expiry automatically.

-> **Note:** member strings are interned in a per‑set pool and are not
+> **Note:** member strings are interned in a per‑set pool.
+When a member is
-> reclaimed when removed.
-Long‑lived sets that churn will retain the old
+> removed, its `Box<str>` is dropped and the ID is reused; the vector that
-> strings until the entire set is dropped.
+> stores IDs may retain capacity (amortized), but string memory itself is reclaimed.
 Future work will:

 1. Add RDB/AOF serialization hooks.